 You are entitled to wear your uniform from the place where you receive your discharge to your home, provided that you go there within 3 months of the discharge date.
-You may also wear it on occasions of public ceremony, such as parades or meetings of veterans or other military organizations.
-On it, you may wear the uniform of the highest rank or grade that you held during the war.
+You may also wear your uniform on occasions of public ceremony, such as parades or meetings of veterans or other military organizations.
+In such cases you may wear the uniform oft the highest rank or grade that you held during the war.